diffix/website/src/routes/blog/nyc-taxi-data-heatmap.md

 ## A simple example

 Imagine that you are flying to NYC via JFK airport, and you are wondering how flying in during rush hour will affect your taxi fare.
-Comparing 8am versus 8pm for both average trip speed and fare for rides out of JFK, we see that while trip speed is substantially slower for rush hour (as expected), the fares change only slightly.
+Comparing 8am versus 8pm for both average trip speed and fare for rides out of JFK, we see that while trip speed is substantially slower during rush hour (as expected), the fares change only slightly.

 <img src="figs/speed-fare-diffix.png" width="600">